 Swept and otherwise made regular shapes can be seamlessly meshed with structured meshes of Quads and Hexas.
 Next pictures shows a Salome Quad mesh:

-One thing I missed in all the reviewed packages was a manual editing of elements (splitting, combining, moving nodes) giving a full control over the mesh quality.
+One thing I was missing in two other packages was a manual editing of elements (splitting, combining, moving nodes) giving a full control over the mesh quality.
 Salome offered some of these features, but not a complete set.

 - The worst thing about the current Salome Meca is the solver interface, which is just an overwhelming bunch of French abbreviations, each having a dozen of pages of theoretical explanations.
-Since I was exposed to French FEA language before, that didn’t hurt me, not too sure about you.
+As I studied the French FEA language before, that didn’t hurt me, not too sure about you.
 Luckily, there are YouTube enthusiasts producing understandable video tutorials for Salome FEA.

-- Some workflow sequences are not too logical and need user adaptation (for example, groups of geometry need to be re-created at the mesh level again, and similar pedantically appearing rules).
+- Some workflow sequences are not too logical and need user adaptation (for example, the need to re-create the groups of geometry again at the mesh level, and more similar rules of a pedantic appearance).

 - Support for structural elements (Beams, Shells) is present, but when it comes to the analysis, the Code_Aster instructions appear rather transcendent, so that you may need DAYS to figure out how work with another element formulation.
 Once again, despite the numerous documents, the present documentation is a practically poor tutor.